kshitijagrwl/chat-with-docs/README.md

    Stay tuned for updates, and we will soon release instructions on how to install and run the application using Docker.

-## Integration with OpenAI (Coming Soon)
+## Integration with LangChain Agents (Coming Soon)

-We are actively working on integrating Chat with Your Docs with OpenAI, which will empower you to leverage the power of AI in your documentation queries.
-This integration will make your conversations even more insightful and efficient.
+We're excited to announce that we are actively working on integrating Chat with Docs with LangChain Agents, a cutting-edge technology that will take your documentation interaction to the next level.
+This integration will bring a new dimension of conversational AI to your document exploration.

+With LangChain Agents integration, Chat with Docs will be able to engage in dynamic and context-rich conversations.
+You'll be able to ask questions, seek clarifications, and receive comprehensive answers in a more natural and interactive manner.

+Here's a glimpse of what you can expect:

+- **Conversational Depth:** LangChain Agents will empower Chat with Docs to hold conversations that go beyond simple queries.
+You'll be able to have back-and-forths that simulate human-like interactions.

+- **Contextual Understanding:** The integration will enable Chat with Docs to better understand the context of your queries.
+It will remember previous interactions and provide more relevant responses based on the ongoing conversation.

+- **Real-time Adaptation:** LangChain Agents will allow Chat with Docs to adapt to changes in your questions and provide nuanced responses in real time, resulting in a more dynamic and informative experience.

+We're dedicated to delivering an integration that seamlessly combines the power of LangChain Agents with Chat with Docs, providing you with a sophisticated tool to explore and comprehend your documentation effortlessly.

+Stay tuned for updates as we finalize the integration and roll it out to users.
+We're committed to enhancing your documentation interaction through this exciting advancement.

+## Integration with OpenAI

+We have added support for OpenAI in the Chat with Docs project, allowing you to enhance your documentation queries using advanced natural language processing models (Currently using gpt-3.5-turbo).
+To take advantage of this feature, follow these steps:

+1. **Provide OpenAI Key:**
+   In the Streamlit interface, enter your OpenAI key.
+This is required to enable the integration with OpenAI's natural language processing models.

+2. **Enhanced Search Results:**
-With OpenAI integration, Chat with Your Docs will use advanced natural language processing models to enhance your search results, offer context-aware answers, and better understand complex queries.
-The integration aims to deliver a seamless user experience and make your interactions with documentation even more productive.
+   With OpenAI integration, Chat with Docs will use advanced natural language processing models to enhance your search results.
+It will offer context-aware answers and better understand complex queries.

+3. **Seamless User Experience:**
+   The integration aims to deliver a seamless user experience, making your interactions with documentation even more productive and insightful.

-Stay tuned for further updates as we finalize the integration and make it available to the users.
+Stay tuned for further updates as we finalize the integration and make it available to users.
 We are committed to delivering a cutting-edge solution that simplifies your documentation exploration.

 ## Contributing